Opinion4 min read

 • Build the habit.
 Any time you see a place you want to visit, share the link instead of screenshotting.
 It takes the same amount of time, but the payoff is exponentially better.

 • Use it when you travel.
-The real magic happens when you're in a new city and pull up your map.
-Suddenly, all those places you've been saving are right there, organized by proximity and category.
+The real magic happens when you're in a new city and browse your saved places.
+Suddenly, all those places you've been saving are right there, organized by category with Google Maps links.

 The Bottom Line